 echo "deb [ arch=amd64 ] https://repo.mongodb.org/apt/ubuntu bionic/mongodb-org/4.0 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-4.0.list

 The above command adds the repository to a ".list" file.
-This is the procedure recommended by the developers of MongoDB.
+This is the procedure recommended by the MongoDB developers.

-The previous command will update the list of repositories and available packages, including the new MongoDB repository that we added in the previous step.
+The above command will update the list of repositories and available packages, including the new MongoDB repository we added in the previous step.

 apt-get install mongodb-org

-💡 Attention: The name of the package is "mongodb-org" and not "mongodb".
-This package comes from the official repositories that we have added and that offers the latest stable version of MongoDB.
-The package offered by the Ubuntu repositories may be outdated.
+💡 Attention: The package name is "mongodb-org" and not "mongodb".
+This package comes from the official repositories we have added which offers the latest stable version of MongoDB.
+The package offered by the Ubuntu repositories might be outdated.

-5. Disable automatic updates to avoid compatibility problems (optional)
+5. Disable automatic updates to avoid compatibility issues (optional).

-A recommended practice is to disable automatic updates that could cause compatibility problems.
-It is better to install the updates manually.
+A recommended practice is to disable automatic updates that could lead to compatibility problems.
+It is better to install updates manually.

 To disable updates, enter each of the following commands separately: